Tetris is good fun, but teaches us life skills too: Young enthusiasts

 “Thinking about it again, the video also gave such chill, fun and positive vibes in general, totally (opposite) of my (younger self’s) view of Tetris.
 It is probably another factor that made me attracted to the game,” said the polytechnic student, now 21.

-The iconic puzzle game was recently thrust into the spotlight when 13-year-old US teenager Willis Gibson reached a level so advanced in the Nintendo version that the game froze.
+The iconic puzzle game was recently thrust into the spotlight when 13-year-old American teenager Willis Gibson reached a level so advanced in the Nintendo version that the game froze.

 Tetris was developed by a Soviet software engineer and first released in 1985.
 In the game, players have to complete lines by placing game pieces that descend into the playing field.